 'Unforgettable': BBC Radio 4

-First broadcast on Tuesday, 31st July 2018 (second broadcast, 6th October) on BBC Radio 4, a reconstructed conversation between Adrian Laing and R.D.
-Laing in the 'Unforgettable' series, available on BBC iplayer: https://www.bbc.co.uk/programmes/b0bcgslz
+was first broadcast on Tuesday, 31st July 2018 (second broadcast, 6th October) on BBC Radio 4, a reconstructed conversation between Adrian Laing and R.D.
+Laing in the 'Unforgettable' series, currently available on BBC iplayer: https://www.bbc.co.uk/programmes/b0bcgslz

 'Sanity, Madness and the Family'